LT Wright is the parent of two children. She has bought and borrowed hundreds of kid's books over the years.

 Madonna Wanted Fame More

-...she is always riding the crest of the wave.
-She always saw trends WAY before anyone else...
+"...she is always riding the crest of the wave.
+She always saw trends WAY before anyone else..."

-Madonna was also willing to exploit her sexuality to gain attention in much the same way Miley Cyrus is doing today.
-She created controversy with her book Sex, which had explicit photographs and her explicit Erotica album.
-Madonna also courted religious controversy with her Like A Prayer video.
+Madonna was also willing to exploit her sexuality to gain attention in much the same way as Miley Cyrus.
+She created controversy with her book Sex, which had explicit photographs, and with her explicit album Erotica.
+Madonna also courted religious controversy with her "Like a Prayer" video.

-Lauper was far less controversial than Madonna, which would have meant less press interest in her.
-The most controversial part of her career was probably her song She Bop making the Parents Music Resource Center's "Filthy Fifteen" list because it was about masturbation.
+Lauper was far less controversial than Madonna, which meant less press interest in her.
+The most controversial part of her career was probably her song "She Bop," making the Parents Music Resource Center's "Filthy Fifteen" list because it was about masturbation.